 ASL 2213 Specialized Interpreting II

-A study of interpreting in mental health, substance abuse, and sexuality settings.
-The course will focus on the unique and specialized vocabulary used in these settings.
+A study of interpreting in legal, mental health, sexuality, and substance abuse settings.
+The course will focus on the comprehension and sign production of the unique and specialized vocabulary used in these settings.
+Two classroom, two lab hours per week.

 Division: Liberal Arts, Communication and Social Sciences